Structure-Preserving Model Reduction for Dissipative Mechanical Systems: A dominant pole algorithm for modally damped mechanical systems

 where the eigenvalue pairs $\lambda_{k}^{+}, \lambda_{k}^{-}$ are given by

-This new pole-residue formulation~\eqref{eqn:somdtf} is now used to derive a new dominant pole algorithm for modally damped second-order systems.
-With~\eqref{eqn:somdtf}, the extension of a classical dominant pole as in~\cite{morBenKTetal16} to pole pairs reads as: The pole pair $(\lambda_{k}^{+}, \lambda_{k}^{-})$ is called dominant if it satisfies
+The pole-residue formulation~\cref{PBTRMV_eqn:somdtf} is now used to derive a new dominant pole algorithm for modally damped second-order systems.
+With~\cref{PBTRMV_eqn:somdtf}, an appropriate extension of classical dominant poles as in~\cite{PBTRMV_BenKTetal16} to pole pairs reads as: The pole pair $(\lambda_{k}^{+}, \lambda_{k}^{-})$ is called dominant if it satisfies